 - a) Entry points are to be legible and clear to the primary street and promote simple wayfinding, such as through the use of awnings, architectural features, signage and landscaping. - b) The street fronting facades of all development shall be of a high standard of architectural design and constructed in high quality materials. - c) The facade or facades of all development shall have incorporated in their design, integrated panels for the purpose of signage placement.

 3.3.5 Awnings

-- a) Awnings to be provided over all footpaths that abut a building, and above all entrances and exits of a building. - b) Awnings shall have a minimum clearance height of 3m measured from the pavement level at the building line.
+a) Awnings to be provided over all footpaths that abut a building, and above all entrances and exits of a building.